Snowflake (slang): Interracial relations

 In the 1860s, "snowflake" was used by abolitionists in Missouri to refer to those who opposed the abolition of slavery.
 The term referred to the color of snow, referring to valuing white people over black people.
 This usage was not believed to have extended beyond the state of Missouri in the 1800s.
 In the 1970s, according to Green's Dictionary of Slang, snowflake has been used to describe "a white person or a black person who was perceived as acting too much like a white person".

 Pejorative reference to uniqueness

 Chuck Palahniuk has often been credited with originating the modern pejorative use of "snowflake" in his 1996 novel Fight Club, which contains the quote: "you are not special, you are not a beautiful and unique snowflake".
 The 1999 film adaptation also includes this line.
 In January 2017, Palahniuk directly claimed credit, adding that young adults of the 2010s exhibit "a kind of new Victorianism".
 In a short essay for Entertainment Weekly, Palahniuk later clarified that while writing the novel in 1994, he did not intend "snowflake" to be an insult, and said it had nothing to do with fragility or sensitivity.
 Rather he was consciously reacting against the constant praise he had encountered in the education system, which he said had rendered him an "idiot" and poorly equipped him for the world.
 He said "A lifetime of disingenuous, one-size-fits-all praise had kept most of my peers from pushing hard to achieve any actual triumphs, and therefore we had no internal sense of ability or potential."
 The metaphor has been used positively with students to celebrate their individuality (and teamwork).

 Following Fight Club, the terms "special snowflake" and "special snowflake syndrome" were applied to individuals with a negative connotation.
-Such terminology refers to people who believe their status as a unique individuals means they are destined for great success, or deserve a special career, with abundant praise and admiration.
+Such terminology refers to people who believe their status as a unique individual means they are destined for great success, or deserve a special career, with abundant praise and admiration.
 According to Merriam-Webster, in the 2000s snowflake referred "mostly to millennials who were allegedly too convinced of their own status as special and unique people to be able (or bothered) to handle the normal trials and travails of regular adult life".